jonathan-lor/patrick/README.md

 You can also use these servers with any compatible MCP client (Claude Desktop App seems to be the best established app for this)

 Also auth for the gmail MCP is a little funny.
-Half of that code isnt actually used and you have to run the get-token at the root of gmcp directory to generate refresh token and save it in .env along with your client id and secret from google cloud gmail api.
+Half of that code isnt actually used in our working version and are remnants from hackathon development.
+You have to run the get-token at the root of gmcp directory to generate refresh token and save it in .env along with your client id and secret from google cloud gmail api.
 Also index.js for gmail MCP only needs to be launched from root of that gmcp folder.

-Just email me (jonathan) or something if you need setup help lolol
+Just email me (jonathan) or something if you want setup help lolol

 jonathan.r.lor@tamu.edu or jonathan.r.lor@gmail.com
 justinbusker@tamu.edu